-This manual is for the person who installs and removes patch kits and for anyone who manages patches after they are installed.
+This manual is for those who install and remove patch kits and manage patches after they are installed.

 Organization

 The first two chapters describe the concepts of the patching process and provide an overview of the patch management utility, dupatch.
 Chapter 3 lists issues and restrictions you should be aware of before you begin to work with the patch kits following the step-by-step procedures in Chapter 4.